-Our organization and compensation committee considered all of the information available to it at the time and determined that we only achieved our 2014 corporate objectives at a level of 87.5% due to a certain delays with respect to advancing our clinical pipeline.
-As a result, Mr. Mulroy was allocated 87.5% of the portion of the annual cash bonus related to the achievement of the annual corporate objectives.
+Our organization and compensation committee considered all of the information available to it at the time and determined that we fully achieved the first, second and fourth of our above-listed 2015 corporate objectives, but that we only partially achieved the third and fifth of our above-listed 2015 corporate objectives due to slower than expected enrollment in certain of our clinical trials and having secured additional capital through financing means other than business development.
+As a result, Mr. Mulroy was allocated 60% of the portion of the annual cash bonus related to the achievement of the annual corporate objectives.
 In addition, the organization and compensation committee concluded that each of the other named executive officers had substantially satisfied the element related to the achievement of the annual corporate objectives.

-For 2014, the individual goals for each of our named executive officers were primarily related to the corporate goals for which they were most responsible and, to a lesser extent, individual development goals or department specific goals.
+For 2015, the individual goals for each of our named executive officers were primarily related to the corporate goals for which they were most responsible and, to a lesser extent, individual development goals or department specific goals.

-Mr. Mulroy's individual objectives for 2014 related to preparing for the commercialization of MM-398 in the United States, executing a business development transaction for MM-398 outside of the United States, submitting a new drug application for MM-398, advancing our clinical trial and diagnostic capabilities and forming an additional subsidiary to apply Network Biology outside the oncology field.
-Our organization and compensation committee determined that Mr. Mulroy achieved the individual objectives related to preparing for the commercialization of MM-398 in the United States, executing a business development transaction for MM-398 outside of the United States and advancing our clinical trial and diagnostic capabilities, and partially achieved the individual objectives related to submitting a new drug application for MM-398 and forming an additional subsidiary to apply Network Biology outside the oncology field, on both of which substantial progress had been made and were close to being completed.
-As a result, our organization and compensation committee allocated Mr. Mulroy 90% of the portion of his annual cash bonus related to the achievement of annual individual objectives.
+Mr. Mulroy's individual objectives for 2015 related to gaining FDA approval for and successfully launching ONIVYDE in the United States, advancing our clinical trial and diagnostic capabilities, driving our next generation discovery efforts, executing a business development transaction to fund development efforts and developing Merrimack's management team.
+Our organization and compensation committee determined that Mr. Mulroy achieved the individual objectives related to gaining FDA approval for and successfully launching ONIVYDE in the United States, driving our next generation discovery efforts and developing Merrimack's management team, but only partially achieved the individual objectives related to advancing our clinical trial and diagnostic capabilities and executing a business development transaction to fund development efforts.
+As a result, our organization and compensation committee allocated Mr. Mulroy 60% of the portion of his annual cash bonus related to the achievement of annual individual objectives.